Nikhil-Doye/Hotel-Reservation-Prediction/README.md

 Here’s the complete content for your `README.md` file:

-# 🚀 MLOps Project - 1
+# 🚀 Hotel Reservation Prediction

 This project demonstrates a full MLOps pipeline from raw data to a production-ready ML application.
 It incorporates industry-standard tools and practices including model training, versioning, experiment tracking, and CI/CD deployment.